 Prairie Research Institute University of Illinois at Urbana-Champaign

-Assorted Illinois State Geological Survey publications that focus on various topics in Champaign County areas.
+Assorted Illinois State Geological Survey publications that focus on various topics in Champaign County and surrounding areas.

 David L. Reinertsen, Dwain J. Berggren, John P. Kempton, and Paul DuMontelle, 1977